Vaginal atresia

 Vaginal atresia is a condition in which the vagina is abnormally closed or absent.
 The main causes can either be complete vaginal hypoplasia, or a vaginal obstruction, often caused by an imperforate hymen or, less commonly, a transverse vaginal septum.
 It results in uterovaginal outflow tract obstruction.
-This condition does not usually occur by itself within an individual, but coupled with other developmental disorders within the female.
-The disorders that are usually coupled with a female who has vaginal atresia are Mayer-Rokitansky-Küster-Hauser syndrome, Bardet-Biedl syndrome, or Fraser syndrome.
+This condition does not usually occur by itself within an individual, but coupled with other developmental disorders within the individual.
+The disorders that are usually coupled with a female who has vaginal atresia are Mayer–Rokitansky–Küster–Hauser syndrome, Bardet–Biedl syndrome, or Fraser syndrome.
 One out of every 5,000 women have this abnormality.

 Symptoms and signs

 Symptoms and signs in the newborn can be sepsis, abdominal mass, and respiratory distress.
 Other abdominopelvic or perineal congenital anomalies frequently prompt radiographic evaluation in the newborn, resulting in a diagnosis of coincident vaginal atresia.
 Symptoms for vaginal atresia include cyclical abdominal pain, the inability to start having menstrual cycles, a small pouch or dimple where a vaginal opening should be, and pelvic mass when the upper vagina becomes filled with menstrual blood.
 Signs and symptoms of vaginal atresia or vaginal agenesis can often go unnoticed in females until they reach the age of menstruation.
 Women may also experience some form of abdominal pain or cramping.